Netanel-Yadegaran/greeter_bot/readme.md

 More info in the file `INSTALL`.

 ### 4.2 - Install EST
+EST is short for Edinburgh Speech Tools.
+It is also used in homer_face package.
 ```
 sudo apt install esound alsa libesd-java audiofile-tools -y
 ```